© MMXVI/MMXX - McGeoch Technology Limited - All Rights Reserved

 worldwide naval projects.

 DSEi is held every two years and McGeoch Technology was exhibiting for the

 seventh time since their initial presence in 2001.
 The McGeoch Stand – Number

-S10/275 in the South Hall Naval Zone – was devoted to the company’s expertise in
+S10/275 in the South Hall Naval Zone – was devoted to the company’s

 Right: McGeoch Weatherdeck and Gangway Lighting continue to illuminate a safe

 path for sailors on the ship’s for sailors on the main decks and gangways of HMS